Swati Singh: Political life

-She came in an active field of politics after her husband Daya Shankar Singh got expelled from the post of vice-president of Bhartiya Janta Party and party both for six years after a comment on BSP Chief Mayawati in a public meeting in September 2016.
+She came in an active field of politics after her husband Daya Shankar Singh got expelled from the post of vice-president of Bhartiya Janta Party for six years after a comment on BSP Chief Mayawati in a public meeting in September 2016.
 On 12 March 2017, the BJP revoked her husband's expulsion.

-In 2017, she got elected as Member of Legislative Assembly of Uttar Pradesh from Sarojani Nagar, Lucknow as a Bharatiya Janta Party candidate.
+In 2017, she got elected as Member of Legislative Assembly of Uttar Pradesh from Sarojini Nagar, Lucknow as a Bharatiya Janta Party candidate.
 She got 1,08,506 votes in this election.

-She became Minister of State (independent charge) in the cabinet of Chief Minister Yogi Adityanath.
+She became Minister of State (Independent Charge) in Yogi Adityanath's cabinet.

-She was appointed to the ministries of NRI, Flood control, Agriculture Marketing and Export, Women Welfare, Maternal and child welfare.
+She was appointed to the ministries of NRI, Flood control, Agriculture Marketing and Export, Women Welfare, Maternal and Child welfare.

 She also served as president of Uttar Pradesh BJP Mahila Morcha, a women's wing of Bharatiya Janata Party from October 2016 to February 2018.

-In November 2019,she was riled up in case in which purported audio clip was released where she was heard allegedly threatening a police officer in Lucknow to drop an FIR against Ansal Builders.
+In November 2019, she was riled up in case in which purported audio clip was released where she was heard allegedly threatening a police officer in Lucknow to drop an FIR against Ansal Builders.
 She goes on to ask the CO Binu Singh to sit with her to resolve the matter if she wanted to continue working in Lucknow.
+She was denied ticket by the party in the 2022 Uttar Pradesh Legislative Assembly election.